Frequently Asked Questions

 Q: When are tax returns due?

-A: Individuals and calendar-year entities are required to file by April 15th.
-Fiscal-year entities are required to file 4 months after the end of the fiscal year.
+A: Individuals and calendar-year entities are required to file by April 15 unless otherwise noted by the city’s Finance Department.
+Fiscal-year entities are required to file four (4 )months after the end of the fiscal year.

 Q: When are estimate payments required?